 How do I make a complaint about my health provider?

 Your first step should generally be to try and talk to your health provider about the problem.
 Make sure that you tell them clearly that you want to make a complaint.
 They must have a complaints process which they should tell you about.
 You can complain in person or in writing about treatment you or someone else has received.
-You can find some useful tips about making a complaint at the Health and Disability Commission website.
+You can find some useful tips about making a complaint on the Health and Disability Commissioner website.

-If your complaint does not result in a satisfactory resolution, or you are not comfortable about complaining to the health provider, you can complain to the Health and Disability Commissioner ( see the next question).
+If your complaint does not result in a satisfactory resolution, or you are not comfortable about complaining to the health provider, you can complain to the Health and Disability Commissioner (see the next question).
 You could also make a complaint to the health authority that is responsible for overseeing the relevant health professional (eg the Medical Council if you have a complaint about your doctor).

 Along the way, at any time that you feel like you need support, you can talk to a Health and Disability Advocate who can give you free advice.